apache/tvm/docs/dev/relay_pass_infra.rst

 Upon the invocation of a pass, we first check if this pass is enabled.
 This is done by first checking if the pass is explicitly disabled by a user, followed by inspecting if it is specified as a required pass by the user.
-If it is still indetermined that whether this pass is enabled, its ``opt_level`` will be checked.
-This pass will be enabled and therefore executed only when its optimization level not less than the configured optimization level in the pass context.
+If it is still undetermined whether this pass is enabled, its ``opt_level`` will be checked.
+This pass will be enabled and therefore executed only when its optimization level not is less than the configured optimization level in the pass context.

 To execute the pass, we need first to retrieve the registered pass in the TVM packed function registry using the pass name.
 This is possible because every